serverwentdown/Youpp/README.md

 ## How to use.

-Well, I just dumped the .app folder here because I left the node-webkit.
+Well, I just dumped the .app folder here because I left the node-webkit, so you can just `git clone` the app down.

 ### Developing or running on a Mac